 Most treatment programs in Vermont assign patients to a treatment team of professionals.
 Depending on the type of treatment, teams can be made up of social workers, counselors, doctors, nurses, psychologists, psychiatrists or other professionals.

-What types of treatment programs are available?
+What types of treatment programs/Levels of Care are available?

 Outpatient and intensive outpatient programs provide treatment at a program site, but the person lives elsewhere (usually at home).
 Outpatient treatment is offered in a variety of places: health clinics, community mental health clinics, counselors’ offices, hospital clinics, local health department offices, or residential programs with outpatient clinics.
 Many meet in the evenings and on weekends so participants can go to school or work.